GENI-NSF/geni-tools/README-omni.txt

 New in v2.2:
  - If an aggregate does not speak the requested Ad RSpec version, print a more helpful message. (ticket #211)
+ - If an aggregate does not speak the requested Ad RSpec version and the user is just using the default and the aggregate either speaks only 1 RSpec format or specified a default Ad format, then use that (ticket #212)

 New in v2.1:
  - Fix ugly error on createslice error (ticket #192)